How to make a claim on life insurance

 To make the process easier for you, and hopefully alleviate some of the stress, we have detailed the common monetary issues that families can encounter following a family member’s death.
 We have tried to cover key information, including how to close bank accounts and what happens to outstanding loans.

 You can inform the bank or building society of a death once you are in receipt of the following documents:

-Ideally, a grant of probate should take 3-5 weeks to be approved.
+Ideally, a grant of probate should take three to five weeks to be approved.
 However, this varies according to the circumstances.
 The process can also be slowed down if you make a mistake on the form.

-Without a grant of probate or letters of administration it can be extremely difficult, if not impossible, to access the bank/building society account of a dead loved one.
+Without a grant of probate or letters of administration, it can be extremely difficult, if not impossible, to access the bank or building society account of a dead loved one.